GuillaumeBernardEFREI/CDataframe/readme.md

 Instructions: Run the main,w hen you execute the program a menu displays all the features available.
 To execute a feature input the integer linked to it according to the instructions of menu.

+despite  a lot of hours spend on this project we couldnt finish it before the deadline (mainly because I was really sick) but we will finish for the presentation

 For this project, we decided to work on All data types, which was very difficult to work with.
 We also created double-linked list for our CDataframe.
 Unfortunately, we only manage to create